ryandata/tidyverse_approach/R_for_reproducibility.md

 - Don't work in Excel [if you can] or other manual editing environment for manipulating data
 - can create a standardized project directory structure with [ProjectTemplate](http://projecttemplate.net/) package

-See [Data Management guide](https://libguides.rutgers.edu/datamanagement) for more details.
+See [Science Data Management guide](https://libguides.rutgers.edu/grad_sciencedata) for more details.

 ### Literate Programming